RosterElf Logo

 Delegating accountability

-Remember: you can delegate authority but not accountability
+Remember: you can delegate authority, but never accountability

 Remember: authority vs accountability